SaeedAsadshoar/MultiMaze/README.md

 Go To AssetData -> Levels and select LevelSequence for add or remove or change level index

-by select AssetData -> GameConfig you can change "Is Load Level By Object Prefab" state for load game from prefab object or vector graphics
+By select AssetData -> GameConfig you can change "Is Load Level By Object Prefab" state for load game from prefab object or vector graphics

 Thanks